d2l-ai/d2l-en/chapter_preface/index.md

 including modest amounts of linear algebra, calculus, probability, and Python programming.
-Just in case you forget the basics, the Appendix provides a refresher on most of the mathematics you will find in this book.
+Just in case you forget the basics, the [online Appendix](https://d2l.ai/chapter_appendix-mathematics-for-deep-learning/index.html) provides a refresher on most of the mathematics you will find in this book.
 Most of the time, we will prioritize